-Sexual and reproductive justice (SRJ) exists when all people have the power and resources to make healthy decisions about their bodies, sexuality and reproduction.
-SRJ means that every person has the human right to:
+Sexual and reproductive justice exists when all people have the power and resources to make healthy decisions about their bodies, sexuality and reproduction.
+That means every person has the right to:

 The term "reproductive justice" was coined by a group of black women in 1994.
 From this group, a framework and SisterSong, a collective led by indigenous women and women of color, emerged.

 Our Sexual and Reproductive Justice video features community members and Health Commissioner Dr. Mary T. Bassett explaining the importance of working together toward undoing sexual and reproductive injustice in New York City.

 After watching the video, download and use the Sexual and Reproductive Video Discussion Guide (PDF) to help lead conversations on sexual and reproductive justice within your community or organization.